ashwnn/ashwin.lol/src/data/blog/homelab.md

 - [Challenges Faced and Lessons Learned](#challenges-faced-and-lessons-learned)
 - [Conclusion](#conclusion)

-> **TLDR:** Bepo is my home server and ongoing homelab experiment, built on a cheap Lenovo ThinkServer TD340 with mixed storage drives pooled using MergerFS and protected by SnapRAID.
-Most of my workloads run as Docker containers on Ubuntu Server, with KVM/libvirt handling full VMs when I need stronger isolation or a different OS.
-Networking is handled with Cloudflared tunnels, Pi-hole, Gluetun, and a few carefully planned Docker and VM networks, while security leans on UFW, Crowdsec, OpenVAS, and solid access control.
-This post walks through the hardware, storage layout, virtualization stack, apps, networking, and the many mistakes and lessons that shaped the current setup.
+> **TLDR:** I built Bepo as a way to take control of my data, learn from past missteps, and grow a homelab that balances old hardware, modern tooling, and practical day to day usefulness.
+In this overview I walk through the server’s hardware, storage layout, virtualization stack, and the many Docker applications that run on it, along with the networking and security decisions that keep everything stable.
+I also share the mistakes I made early on and how each challenge shaped the system into something far more reliable and intentional.

 ## Introduction